| ![]() | 63° |

 Wrap-Up

 These sewer rate changes aim to ensure that Springfield can sustainably manage its wastewater needs while keeping costs as fair and manageable as possible for residents.
 By partnering with SCCWWA, Springfield aims to ensure sustainable development and cost-effective wastewater management.
-We appreciate your understanding as we manage this transition.
+We appreciate your understanding as we manage this complex transition.

 For more information on the Sarpy County and Cities Wastewater Agency, click HERE to visit their website.